PseudoDevs/IamGhost/abcmd9.md

-Last updated: 2024-04-05 19:02:43
+Last updated: 2024-04-05 19:03:17
-Random Quote: A good lord comforts and protects the weak and helpless.  -  Maester Luwin
+Random Quote: In the end, love is a good reason for everything to fall apart. - Tokyo